Stargazing Opportunities

 Observation Field Amenities

-Wi-Fi Access -- Wi-Fi access is available within the Overnight Astronomy Observation Field for patrons.
+- Wi-Fi Access -- Wi-Fi access is available within the Overnight Astronomy Observation Field for astronomers.
 Some restrictions may apply.
-Wi-Fi is not available in the campground, day-use, or Night Sky Viewing areas.
+Wi-Fi is not available in other areas of the park.

-Concrete Telescope Pads -- Pads, ranging in size from 4 feet to 6 feet, are located randomly across the field.
-Some astronomers prefer the pads while others like to set up directly on the grass.
+- Concrete Telescope Pads -- Pads, ranging in size from 4 feet to 6 feet, are located randomly across the field for astronomers who prefer to set up on the pads.